EmmaKnijn/streaming-site/content/_index.md

 - Not here just to make a profit, but to make the music industry better.

 ## Want to sign up?
-You can do so, please contact EmmaKnijn using the methods linked [on her site](https://knijn.one).
+Go to our [billing portal](https://billing.streaming.knijn.one) to order an account and get access to our library.
-During the beta period, access will be free until we have a billing system.
+If it takes more than a day to receive an account, please contact EmmaKnijn using the methods linked [on her site](https://knijn.one).

 ## Are you an artist or a developer?
-Feel free to reach out too!
+Feel free to reach out!
 We're looking for people willing to contribute.
 Please contact EmmaKnijn using the methods linked [on her site](https://knijn.one).